Cavalier Argos,

 I, Argos, have enjoyed all my meals at table

-I hope your human compagnon will allow you to enjoy meals at table, as I do every day.
+I hope your human compagnon will allow you to enjoy organic meals at table, as I do every day.

 In this article - Dining out with my dog, from six-legged brunch to an evening of 'dogtails' -are mentioned some London restaurants where you will be welcome to experience eating at table.
 But all over the United Kingdom, as well as other European countries, are many Restaurants, Cafes and Pubs where we, dogs, are welcome to enjoy fine eating.